tamhinsf/ChannelSurf/README.md

 * Sign in to your Azure Management Portal at https://portal.azure.com
     * Or, from the Office 365 Admin center select "Azure AD"
-* Within the Azure Portal, select Active Directory -> App registrations -> New application registration
+* Within the Azure Portal, select Azure Active Directory -> App registrations -> New application registration
     * Name: ChannelSurfCli (anything will work - we suggest you keep this value)
-    * Application type: NATIVE CLIENT APPLICATION
+    * Application type: Native
-    * Redirect URI: https://channelsurf-cli (anything will work - however, this is the value we have hard-coded into our application code in Program.cs)
+    * Redirect URI: https://channelsurf-cli (anything will work - however, this is the value we have hard-coded into our application code in Program.cs
+    * Click Create
 * Once Azure has created your app, copy your Application Id and give your application access to the required Microsoft Graph API permissions.
    * Click your app's name (i.e. ChannelSurfCli) from the list of applications
    * Copy the Application Id